macOS

 import { secret } from "encore.dev/config";

-const authSecret = secret("BetterAuthSecret");
+const authSecret = secret("AuthSecret");

 const pool = new Pool({

-connectionString: DB.connectionString,
+connectionString: db.connectionString,

 });